This is the second page on Lego brick dimensions.

-Real knobs are 1.8mm high and not 1.6mm as in the LDraw models.
+The reality is that the knobs are 1.8mm high (this is best measured on a Technics bearing brick, which does not have the word “lego” embossed on each knob) and not 1.6mm as in the LDraw models.
 But as the bearing holes are at 5.8mm from the bottom, not 5.6mm, in reality too the yellow beam clears the knobs, but its top is flush with the top of the bearing brick, which it fails to be in LDraw.

-LDD, Lego’s own 3D program for building models has a wonderful function for making instructions for anything you build in it.
+LDD is Lego’s own 3D program for building models.
+It has a wonderful function for making instructions for anything you build in it.
 Truly difficult to do, and great work.
 But some of its parts are wrong.

-Look at this LDD assembly of a 40 tooth gear meshing with a 24 tooth gear:
+Look at this assembly of a 40 tooth gear meshing with a 24 tooth gear:

 Both axles are exactly aligned (rotation angle 0º relative to the Technics bearing brick) and the two gears seem to mesh.

 But that cannot be so.
 The teeth on the LDD model of the 40 tooth gear are not like on a real wheel, they are rotated relative to the wheel’s body by half a tooth!
-Observe the position of the teeth relative to the bars at 45º.
-Real Lego 40 tooth wheels look like this (though in the image below they are also 3D models):
+This is what real Lego 40 tooth wheels look like (though in the image they are also 3D models):

-I aligned the axles also with zero rotation, showing that the teeth would not mesh but overlap.
-In real Lego one of the axles would have to be turned slightly, the positions would have to be like:
+The axles are also aligned with zero rotation, showing that the teeth would not mesh but overlap.
+In real Lego the positions would have to be:

 Now the teeth mesh properly, but the 24 tooth wheel has been rotated by half a tooth, i.e. over 360/24/2=7.5º

-That is not much, but anything else fixed to the axles would therefore also be rotated and could not possibly line up in the way it does in LDD.
+That is not much, but anything else fixed to the axles would therefore also be rotated and could not possibly line up if that were desired (but they can in LDD!).
 It does not matter which wheel combinations are used, nor how many intermediate wheels are inserted, there will always be some difference in the angles of the axles, and there are cases where this effect is very annoying.
 It does not occur in Meccano, where a wheel is fixed to a smooth axle by means of a small screw and the angle of any wheel relative to the axle can be determined at will.
 Lego’s wheels fit on their axles only in four rotational positions (in steps of 90º) because of the shape of the axles’ cross section.

 So, to have reasonable play, bricks of n knobs have a width of n×8-0.2mm.
 A one-knob brick is not 8.0 but 7.8 wide.
 Now when I wanted to measure the gears and bushings of Technics, I found it very difficult to get good figures.
 Until I saw that in fact there are two different versions of those parts: old ones and recent ones.
 The old bushing is 7.8mm high, the new one is 8.0mm.